Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Inter-Silo Record-Level DP FL with Homogeneous Silo Data

-In this section, we present LPD FL algorithms and analyze their excess risk for solving problem \cref{eq: FL}.
-To simplify the presentation, we assume that $n_i = n$, $\epsilon_i = \epsilon_0$, $\delta_i = \delta_0$, $L_i = L$, $\phi_i = \phi$ for all $i$. \cref{app: upper bounds} contains the general versions of the results, without this simplifying assumption.
-Additionally, for consistency of presentation, we assume that there is an untrusted central server.
-However, our algorithms readily extend to peer-to-peer FL (no server), by having clients send private messages directly to each other and perform model updates themselves.
+In this section, we provide tight (up to logarithms) upper and lower bounds on the excess risk of ISRL-DP algorithms for FL with i.i.d. silo data.
+For consistency of presentation, we assume that there is an untrusted server.
+However, our algorithms readily extend to peer-to-peer FL (no server), by having silos send private messages directly to each other and perform model updates themselves.